hexroll/docs.hexroll.app/docs/getting-started/faq.md

 ### How can I rename a town, region or realm?

-Click the entity name in the header, edit it and press ESC.
+When editing the page (using the feather symbol), click the entity name in the header, edit it and press ESC.

 ### Can I change the name of a specific NPC?